 From a fishing village to a sprawling city with a skyline that rivals Hong Kong, perhaps one of the most enduring examples of how the package holiday business has changed not just Spain, but the whole of the Med.
 Benidorm has a particular reputation.
-Its fame is for being rather cheap and trashy; one of the main destinations for a certain type of British tourist, the typically unadventurous package holiday customer - with buffet meals and alcohol included, so carefully scripted in the successful ITV series Benidorm, now in its ninth season.
+Its fame is for being rather cheap and trashy; one of the main destinations for a certain type of British tourist, the typically unadventurous package holiday customer - with buffet meals and alcohol included, so carefully scripted in the successful UK TV series Benidorm a few years ago.

-But on my recent visit to Benidorm for its Pride Festival I dropped some of the preconceptions and actually found a rather pleasant experience.
+But on my recent visit to Benidorm I have successfully dropped some of the preconceptions and actually found a rather pleasant experience.
 Despite the negative publicity, the city is clean and has a well maintained seafront.
 The 'Old Town' may not be as stunning as some other Med locations, but it is pleasant to walk around.
 Overall I found that the town is really trying to shake its reputation and to launch its credentials as a very gay-friendly centre in Spain.

 Benidorm is arranged between two long stretches of sand, the Playa de Levante to the East and the Playa de Poniente to the West, with a rocky head in the middle – above which is the old town.
 There is no gay beach per se in Benidorm, though it seems that the area where most gay guys go for a dip is the stretch in front of the Plaza de Torrejó, at the old town end of the Playa de Levante.
 Bear in mind though that the beach gets shady in the late afternoon because of the cliffs on its side.